microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-changenotifications-callrecording-and-calltranscript.md

 To get change notifications for any recording available for a particular online meeting, subscribe to `communications/onlineMeetings/{onlineMeetingId}/recordings`.
 This resource supports [including resource data](webhooks-with-resource-data.md) in the notification.
 This subscription supports scheduled [onlineMeetings](/graph/api/resources/onlinemeeting) but not channel meetings.

 > [!NOTE]
-> Change notifications for meeting recording are available on the `/beta` endpoint only.
+> Change notifications for meeting recordings are available only on the `/beta` endpoint.

 ### Permissions